Western CT Mental Health Network - Torrington Area

-Young Adult Services Program: The Young Adult Services Program provides clinically appropriate, trauma-sensitive, recovery oriented services to clients age 25 and under.
-Young Adult Services provides an array of flexible age and developmentally appropriate services at varying levels of care to meet individuals’ individualized needs.
-These services are multidisciplinary community-based services, which include individual therapy, group and family treatment, case management, psychosocial skill development and rehabilitative services.
+Young Adult Services Program: The Young Adult Services Program provides clinically appropriate, trauma-sensitive, recovery-oriented services to clients age 18 to 25.
+Young Adult Services provides an array of flexible age and developmentally appropriate services at varying levels of care to meet clients’ individualized needs.
+These services are multidisciplinary community-based , and include individual therapy, group and family treatment, case management, psychosocial skill development and employment services.
 Additionally, intensive outreach, proactive engagement, multidimensional support and independent living skill development are provided to individuals consistent with their level of development and functioning.

 Recovery and Wellness Program: The Recovery and Wellness Program is a recovery-oriented program based on a classroom model that provides people in recovery with an array of options and choices that provide education, information and peer support.
-A holistic approach is used to assist individuals to move along the continuum of recovery, health, and wellness.
+A holistic approach is used to assist individuals to progress along the continuum of recovery, health, and wellness.
 This approach empowers consumers with the necessary tools to obtain the quality of life they choose.
-“Holistic” is defined as a combination of the mental, physical, spiritual and emotional elements of recovery.

-The WCMHN-Torrington Area has contracts with the following agencies in northwest corner of Connecticut: Connecticut Naugatuck Valley Help, Inc., The Charlotte Hungerford Hospital Behavioral Health Center, Center for Human Development, Education Connection, FISH, Northwest Center for Community Services and Mental Health, Mental Health Association, and Prime Time House.
+The WCMHN-Torrington Area has contracts with the following agencies in northwest corner of Connecticut: McCall’s, The Charlotte Hungerford Hospital Behavioral Health Center, Center for Human Development Mental Health Connecticut, Community Mental Health Affiliates and Prime Time House.

-Transitional Housing Services: Services include short-term care for individuals who are having problems in their home.
-Individuals receiving these services may be new to the area, waiting to be accepted into treatment or a Community Support Program, or leaving a hospital setting or without housing.
-The service is a joint program between the WCMHN-Torrington Area and Mental Health Association.
+Transitional Housing/Respite Services: Services include short-term care for individuals who are having problems in their home.
+Individuals receiving these services may be new to the area, waiting to be accepted into treatment, leaving a hospital setting or may be homeless.
+The service is a collaboration between the WCMHN-Torrington Area and Mental Health Connecticut.

 / WCMHN Home Page /